Stable Voting: Introduction

-Here we propose a new Condorcet voting method---hence a new backup plan when there is no Condorcet winner---that we call Stable Voting.
+Moreover, there may be no objection to the use of sophisticated Condorcet systems in some contexts, including some elections in committees, clubs, etc. For such contexts, we propose a new Condorcet voting method---hence a new backup plan when there is no Condorcet winner---that we call Stable Voting.
 Rather than aiming for the simplest possible backup plan, Stable Voting aims to generalize the following special property of Condorcet winners to all~winners: \begin{itemize} \item[$\bullet$] if a candidate $A$ would be the Condorcet winner without another candidate $B$ in the election, and $A$ beats $B$ in a head-to-head majority comparison, then $A$ is still the Condorcet winner in the election with $B$ included. \end{itemize} This is a kind of \textit{stability} property of Condorcet winners: you cannot dislodge a Condorcet winner $A$ by adding a new candidate $B$ to the election if $A$ beats $B$ in a head-to-head majority vote.
 For example, although the 2000 U.S. Presidential Election in Florida did not use ranked ballots, it is plausible (see \citealt{Magee2003}) that Al Gore ($A$) would have won without Ralph Nader ($B$) in the election, and Gore would have beaten Nader head-to-head.
 Thus, Gore should still have won with Nader included in the election.
 Indeed, Gore was plausibly the Condorcet winner with and without Nader in the election.
 Infamously, however, Plurality Voting chose George W. Bush when Nader was included.